ChrisMungiria/full-stack-test/README.md

 1. Express - A backend web framework for NodeJS
 2. Mongoose - MongoDB object modelling tool
 3. Nodemon (devDependency) - a tool used to reload the server when a change is made
+4. Dotenv - A tool to access environment variables using `process.env` in files